-Formalities of making a Will: S. 9 Wills Act 1837
+Formalities of making a will: S. 9 Wills Act 1837

-What are these Formalities?
+What are these formalities?

-The will must be in writing.
+The will must be in writing

-Interestingly enough, the law also provides for unwritten wills known as Privileged Wills.
+The only exception is in the case of ‘Privileged Wills,’ which can be oral.
 Privileged wills are wills made informally by a testator who has privileged status.
-Privileged status is granted to soldiers, mariners or seamen who are in “active military service”.
-Situations where privileged wills may occur is when a soldier, who is mortally wounded in combat, makes a statement or oral disposition of his property to another person before he dies.
+Privileged status is granted to soldiers, mariners or seamen who are in ‘active military service’.
+Privileged wills may arise in circumstances where a soldier is mortally wounded in combat, and makes a statement or oral disposition of their wishes as to who to leave assets when they die.